P102 (E) Rev. 16

 - establish child custody or visitation rights.

-You may formally assign or transfer your rights to your support payments to your provincial government, in order to receive social assistance.
+You may assign or transfer your rights to your support payments to your provincial government, in order to receive social assistance.
 If you have transferred your rights to your support payments, report the total amounts you received on line 156 (and any taxable part on line 128).
 These amounts are not included in box 11 of Form T5007, Statement of Benefits.

-Notify us if the spousal or child support payable changes from the amount originally registered (other than cost of living adjustments or changes already provided for in the court order or written agreement).
+Notify us if the spousal or child support payable changes from the amount originally registered (other than cost-of-living adjustments or changes already provided for in the court order or written agreement).